ddnexus/pagy/pagy-on-docker/README.md

 That will open the cypress desktop app and will allow you to interact with it.

-You can always run only the tests (without opening cypress desktop_ by running the usual:
+You can always run only the tests (without opening the cypress desktop) by running the usual:

 ```sh
 docker-compose up pagy-cypress